-Below is a selection of some photos, enjoy and hopefully more soon -
+Below are a few snaps from the ride, enjoy and hopefully more soon -

 Yesterdays ride was a cold but sunny ride.
 I got out a little later than I wanted but the old railway line was still mainly frozen on the way up to Consett.
 On some sections the top 1/2" was starting to thaw and thought this is going to be a right old slop feast coming back down.
 Once I reached Knitsley the sections of sheet polished ice were getting wider and longer.
 By the time I was at Delves Lane and on to the last section towards Consett it was un ride able.
 I was hoping to turn left over Hownsgill viaduct and further up the Waskerley but it was far too icy and could not even walk / push the bike.